jasonwu001t/infralyzer/README.md

 **Ready to optimize your AWS costs?** 🚀

-Start with local data caching to eliminate S3 query costs, then build your custom analytics on top of the modular architecture!
+Start with the **enhanced `engine.query()` method** - query SQL strings, SQL files, and parquet files with one unified interface.
+Add local data caching to eliminate S3 query costs, then build your custom analytics on top of the modular architecture!